-The feeling of losing your car keys can be compared to setting your own pants on fire.
-All it takes is just one moment of negligence and your keys are gone.
+The feeling of losing your car keys can be compared to setting your pants on fire.
+All it takes is one moment of negligence, and your keys are gone.
 Forever.
-You will be locked out of your car and in the age of modern car where is everything is contact-less, this can turn out to be an expensive adventure.
+You will be locked out of your car, and in the age of modern vehicles where everything is contact-less, this can be an expensive adventure.

-Modern cars are equipped with keyless systems that are convenient until they are in your pocket.
+Modern cars are equipped with convenient keyless systems until they are in your pocket.
 The moment you lose them, it’s a rough ride.
 You cannot hop into a hardware store and get a new one made because these keys need digital signatures to work.
-The key will have to be programmed properly before you can use it again.
+The key must be programmed properly before you can use it again.

 If the key is lost, you have two options – call the dealership and get a new key ordered.
-This can range anywhere from $100 to $1000 depending on the car type.
-The second option is to contact an auto locksmith service.
-They will do the exact same thing as the dealership but for half the price.
+Depending on the car type, this can range anywhere from $100 to $1000.
+The second option is to contact an .
+They will do the same thing as the dealership but for half the price.

-If you have an old car then it becomes a lot easier.
-You can contact any key maker and they will make a replacement key for you at cheap.
+If you have an old car, then it becomes a lot easier.
+You can contact any key maker, and they will make a replacement key for you cheaply.

-Here are 5 tips that you should know about car key replacements-
+Here are five tips that you should know about car key replacements-

 Don’t Lose Your Key

-Yes, it is an advice worth millions of dollars.
+Yes, it is advice worth millions of dollars.
 Don’t lose your damn keys.
-If you find yourself losing your keys often, it is best that you latch those small Bluetooth modules to your keys that signal the location of the keys.
+If you find yourself losing your keys often, you should latch those small Bluetooth modules to your keys that signal the location of the keys.
 This way, you can use your smartphone to find out the exact location of the key.